canavm2/Index_Investing_Investigation/README.md

 ![Market Cap Data](data_pic_1.PNG)

+The worksheet labeled IndividualStocksvsSP500 is a work in progress and curently looks at minor variations in MArket Capitalization and what (if any) impact they have on Market Capitalization.

 ## Crypto ETF Analyzer

 This application is split into two parts.
 Defned functions are located in the fileio.py file as follows: